narendracubicit/planeseating/README.md

     public static int solution(int n, String s) {
         int totalNumberOfFamilyOfFours = 0;
         if (s.isEmpty()) {
-            // if entire row is unreserved, max 2 family can be seated  in this arrangement "CDEF" and "GHJK" totalNumberOfFamilyOfFours = 2 * n;
+            // if entire row is unreserved, max 2 family can be seated  in this arrangement "BCDE" and "FGHJ" totalNumberOfFamilyOfFours = 2 * n;
             System.out.println("Reserved seats:" + s + ":rows:" + n + "; Total number of family of four that can fit together in unreserved seats:" + totalNumberOfFamilyOfFours);
             return totalNumberOfFamilyOfFours;